o3de/o3de.org/content/docs/userguide/asset-pipeline-intro.md

+description: ' Use the &ALYlong; &asset-pipeline; to convert your source art and other assets into game ready data. '
+slug: asset-pipeline-intro
+title: Working with the &asset-pipeline; and asset files
+---
 # Working with the Asset Pipeline and asset files<a name="asset-pipeline-intro"></a>

 The Asset Pipeline converts source art and other assets into OS\-specific, game ready data\.
 To prepare your game to ship, build all your game assets with the Asset Pipeline and package them with your game for your supported operating systems\.